ggluta/GCP-workshop/docs/tutorials/gcp/deploying-monolith/deployment-steps.md

 After the application is deployed, you can visit it by opening the URL http://<project-id>.appspot.com in your web browser.

-If you don't remember your project-id, please refer to the "Setup and Requirements" section or check the deployment logs for something similar to this:

-Deployed service [default] to [https://<project-id>.appspot.com]

 ## 5. Congratulations!

 You just learned how to write your first App Engine web application by deploying your monolith.